johns8mt/it3038c-script/Project3/README.md

 	if bulletstate == "ready":
 		bulletstate = "fire"

-Move the bullet to the just above the player
+Move the bullet to the just above the player:
 This code will place make the bullet shoot out the end point of the triangle.

 x = player.xcor()